People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 Don't worry about it, son.

-It's gonna rain soon it'll washed all away.
+It'll washed all away.

-And pretty soon a coal front came through it rained and bam oh the sky the next day was clear as it could be Prince William Sound got cleaned up faster on its own by nature instead of all these people with dawn dishwashing detergent out there rubbing the rocks with paper towels to get the oil off it it just it does happen.
+Instead of all these people with dawn dishwashing detergent out there rubbing the rocks with paper towels to get the oil off, it just, it does happen.

-Are you optimistic about New Orleans'return?
+Are you optimistic about New Orleans return?

 Absolutely.